chef/chef-web-docs/chef_master/source/resource_registry_key.rst

 =====================================================
 .. tag resource_registry_key_actions

-This resource has the following actions:
+The registry_key resource has the following actions:

 ``:create``
    Default.
 Create a registry key.
 If a registry key already exists (but does not match), update that registry key to match.